jhu-aap-econ/merino/markdown/Ch2. The Simple Regression Model.md

 plt.tight_layout()
 ```

-This code performs a Monte Carlo simulation with a large number of replications (e.g., 10000).
-In each replication, it generates new error terms and $y$ values while keeping the $x$ values fixed.
-It estimates the OLS regression and stores the estimated coefficients.
-After all replications, it calculates the mean and standard deviation of the estimated coefficients and plots histograms of their sampling distributions.
+This vectorized code performs a Monte Carlo simulation efficiently with 10,000 replications.
+Instead of looping through each replication, we generate all error terms at once as an $(r \times n)$ matrix and use broadcasting to compute all $y$ values simultaneously.
+The OLS formulas are then applied directly to the entire matrix using vectorized operations, which is much faster than iterating.
+After computing all coefficient estimates, we calculate summary statistics and visualize the sampling distributions.

 :::{note} Interpretation of Example 2.13.2
 :class: dropdown